-As antipyretics, NSAID reduce body temperature in febrile states.
+As antipyretics, NSAIDs reduce body temperature in febrile states.
 Although the beneficial effects of the febrile response usually outweigh the negative effects, NSAID inhibition of PGE2 activity in the hypothalamus may provide symptomatic relief and improve appetite.
-In Europe, NSAID have been used in conjunction with antibiotics for treatment of acute respiratory diseases in cattle.
+In Europe, NSAIDs have been used in conjunction with antibiotics for treatment of acute respiratory diseases in cattle.
 They may reduce morbidity through their antipyretic and anti-inflammatory effects and prevent development of irreversible lung lesions.

 A therapeutic area in which NSAID use may become important is in the treatment and prevention of cancer.
-Epidemiologic studies in humans show that aspirin use is associated with a significant reduction in the incidence of colon cancer.
-Newer evidence suggests that the therapeutic effect of NSAID on colon cancer is mediated by inhibition of COX-2, which may be upregulated in many premalignant and malignant neoplasms.
+Epidemiologic studies in people show that aspirin use is associated with a significant reduction in the incidence of colon cancer.
+Newer evidence suggests that the therapeutic effect of NSAIDs on colon cancer is mediated by inhibition of COX-2, which may be upregulated in many premalignant and malignant neoplasms.
 In veterinary medicine, piroxicam has been shown to reduce the size of tumors such as transitional cell carcinoma in dogs.
 Specific COX-2 inhibitors may prove useful as a primary or adjunctive therapy in the management of cancer.

 Administration and Pharmacokinetics